Updated

 What's the difference between MSRP and out-the-door price?

-MSRP (Manufacturer's Suggested Retail Price) is the sticker price set by the automaker.
-Out-the-door (OTD) price is what you actually pay, including taxes, registration, dealer fees, and any add-ons.
-OTD is typically 10-15% higher than the negotiated vehicle price.
-Always negotiate based on OTD to avoid surprise fees.
+MSRP is the manufacturer's sticker price.
+Out-the-door (OTD) price is the total amount you pay, including taxes, registration, dealer fees, and add-ons — typically 10-15% higher than the negotiated selling price.
+Negotiating based on OTD rather than MSRP prevents surprise fees from inflating the final cost.

 How do I negotiate using real buyer data?